Valencia 2026

 During the day, you can go pretty much anywhere in downtown Valencia as you tell a trip leader where you’re going, when you plan to return, and any changes you make along the way.
 Nighttime outings are different and subject to trip leader approval (we won’t always say yes).

 Following Unschool Adventures tried-and-true rules for group outings, we require that you always go out in a group of 3 or larger.
-(Exceptions will be made for participants going to/from homestays with just two people.)
 Please understand that these rules do limit your autonomy, but we have them for important reasons, which we are always happy to explain to you.

 We expect participants to get around Valencia by public transport and foot.
 Rental bikes and scooters are unfortunately not part of the deal (due to injury and insurance considerations).
 Regarding swimming at Valencia’s lovely beaches, it’s possible with leader supervision.